Dubai Mall: History

-Dubai Mall was inaugurated on 4 November 2008, with about 1000 retailers.
+Dubai Mall was inaugurated on 4 November 2008, with about 1,000 retailers.

-In 2011, Dubai Mall was the most visited building in the world and it attracted over 54 million visitors.
+In 2011, Dubai Mall was the most visited building in the world, and it attracted over 54 million visitors.

 In January 2023, the shopping mall announced that it was officially changing its name from "The Dubai Mall" to "Dubai Mall".
-Dubai Mall has received a record 105 million visitors in 2023, a jump of over 19 per cent from the previous year which had 88 million visitors.
+Dubai Mall received a record 105 million visitors in 2023, a jump of over 19 percent from the previous year, which had 88 million visitors.

 In June 2024, real estate developer Emaar Properties announced a 1.5 billion dirham ($408 million) expansion of the Dubai Mall.

 Statistics

 Dubai Mall recorded 61,000 tickets sold for the Dubai Aquarium and Discovery Centre in the first five days, following its opening.
 Dubai Mall hosted over 37 million visitors in 2009, and attracts more than 750,000 visitors every week.
-In 2010, it had 47 million visitors, and saw an increase in foot traffic by about 27 percent over 2009, despite the economic crisis (a consequence of the real estate bubble burst).
-In 2012, Dubai Mall continued to hold the title as the world's most-visited shopping and leisure destination, and attracted more than 65 million visitors, an increase of more than 20 percent compared to the 54 million recorded in 2011.
+In 2010, it had 47 million visitors, and saw an increase in foot traffic of about 27 percent over 2009, despite the economic crisis (a consequence of the real estate bubble burst).
+In 2012, Dubai Mall continued to hold the title of the world's most-visited shopping and leisure destination, and attracted more than 65 million visitors, an increase of more than 20 percent compared to the 54 million recorded in 2011.
 It attracted more visitors than New York City which welcomed over 52 million visitors that year, and Los Angeles which had 41 million visitors.
 The number also surpasses visitor arrivals to all landmark leisure destinations and theme parks in the world including Times Square (39.2 million), Central Park (38 million), and Niagara Falls (22.5 million).